jonasms/revenuesplitter/README.md

 --

 After the first revenue period, token purchases are awarded "token grants" that vest after a further 2 revenue periods have ended.
-This is for the sake of decentivizing investors from purchasing shares right before hefty revenues are open for withdrawl.
+This is for the sake of decentivizing investors from purchasing shares right before hefty revenues are open for withdrawal.

 Once token grants have vested they are availalbe to be redeemed for tokens, which in turn can be used to withdraw corresponding proportions of revenue.